 What is the Entrepreneurship Database?

 - Newly registered companies with limited liability: The main input for calculating the new business entry density rate is the number of newly registered companies with limited liability (or its equivalent), per calendar year.
 Importantly, limited liability is a concept whereby the financial liability of the firm’s members is limited to the value of their investment in the company.
 It is a separate legal entity that has its own privileges and liabilities.
-This study collects information on all limited liability corporations regardless of size.
-Partnerships and sole proprietorships are not considered in the analysis due to the differences with respect to their definition and regulation worldwide.
-Data on the number of total or closed firms are not included due to heterogeneity in how these entities are defined and measured.
+This study collects information on all new limited liability companies regardless of size.

 - New business density rate: The number of newly registered firms with limited liability per 1,000 working-age people (ages 15-64) per calendar year.